Welcome.

 He’s as closely related to Master Baig as Rajeev is.

 Yadleen shrugged off that troubling thought.
 Unnaming overruled blood.
-That was what was honorable.
 An irritating great-nephew was a very different beast from an alchemist.

 “You should help out downstairs,” she advised Akal.
 “The apprentices are starting to nod off.”